Saujanya-rajvanshi/THEORY/README.md

 ## Intro to Process Scheduling FCFS Convoy Effect

 * **Process Scheduling**
-    * a.
-Basis of Multi-programming OS.
+    * Basis of Multi-programming OS.
-    * b.
-By switching the CPU among processes, the OS can make the computer more productive.
+    * By switching the CPU among processes, the OS can make the computer more productive.
-    * c.
-Many processes are kept in memory at a time, when a process must wait or time quantum expires, the OS takes the CPU away from that process & gives the CPU to another process & this pattern continues.
+    * Many processes are kept in memory at a time, when a process must wait or time quantum expires, the OS takes the CPU away from that process & gives the CPU to another process & this pattern continues.

 * **CPU Scheduler**
-    * a.
-Whenever the CPU become ideal, OS must select one process from the ready queue to be executed.
+    * Whenever the CPU become ideal, OS must select one process from the ready queue to be executed.
-    * b.
-Done by STS.
+    * Done by STS.

 * **Non-Preemptive scheduling**
-    * a.
-Once CPU has been allocated to a process, the process keeps the CPU until it releases CPU either by terminating or by switching to wait-state.
+    * Once CPU has been allocated to a process, the process keeps the CPU until it releases CPU either by terminating or by switching to wait-state.
-    * b.
-Starvation, as a process with long burst time may starve less burst time process.
+    * Starvation, as a process with long burst time may starve less burst time process.
-    * c.
-Low CPU utilization.
+    * Low CPU utilization.

 * **Preemptive scheduling**
     * a.
 CPU is taken away from a process after time quantum expires along with terminating or switching to wait-state.